-Cognitive Load Theory (CLT) has recently become ‘The Next Big Thing’ in teaching.
-Dylan Wiliam tweeted on 26 January 2017 that he had ‘come to the conclusion Sweller’s Cognitive Load Theory is the single most important thing for teachers to know.’
+Cognitive Load Theory (Cognitive Load Theory - the idea that working memory is limited and that overloading it can have a negative impact on learning, and that instruction should be designed to take this into account More) has recently become ‘The Next Big Thing’ in teaching.
+Dylan Wiliam tweeted on 26 January 2017 that he had ‘come to the conclusion Sweller’s Abbreviated to CLT, the idea that working memory is limited and that overloading it can have a negative impact on learning, and that instruction should be designed to take this into account More is the single most important thing for teachers to know.’
 This is an emphatic statement and it is important to consider the implications.
 As teachers, there are huge demands on our time, so when considering a new strategy it is essential to evaluate the evidence.

 CLT, first researched by Sweller (1998) towards in the late 1980s, is based around the idea that our working memory – the part of our mind that processes what we are currently doing – can only deal with a limited amount of information at one time.
 Reif’s (2010) description of cognitive load is extremely useful: ‘The cognitive load involved in a task is the cognitive effort (or amount of information processing) required by a person to perform this task.’
 There are a number of excellent resources freely available online that explain CLT (see Paas et al., 2003 for a useful overview), so we will only touch on the foundations of the theory here that will be useful for the rest of the article.

 The theory identifies three different forms of cognitive load:

 - Intrinsic cognitive load: the inherent difficulty of the material itself, which can be influenced by prior knowledge of the topic.

 - Extraneous cognitive load: the load generated by the way the material is presented and which does not aid learning.

 - Germane cognitive load: the elements that aid information processing and contribute to the development of ‘schemas’.